alextownson/alextownson/README.md

 ## Hello!
 My name is Alex (he/they).

-I am a designer and developer based in Toronto.
+I design and develop digital interfaces.
+While studying graphic design at OCAD University, I became incredibly fascinated with the intersection of design and technology.
+This led me to focus my studies on UI/UX design and to supplement my degree by learning front-end development.

-I began by designing ephemera for an independent bookshop that I worked at.
-This led me to pursue a graphic design degree at OCAD University which I completed in January 2023.
-While in school I honed in on two skills; motion design and front-end development.
-The latter is an area I am most passionate about and I have supplemented my degree with countless hours of programming.
+When I'm not working, I enjoy making music, riding bikes, and hanging out with my two cats.

 ### Currently working on: